bryan-at-looker/embed-sdk-sko-markdown/section3.md

 5. The SDK now has an access_token and will try to run the `me()`.
 6. We use `console.log(me)` to output it to the console in your browser; open up your developer tools `View > Developer > Javascript Console` or `Cmd+Option+J`

 You should see the name of your user in the Javascript console. console.log is an easy way to check the value of a variable while debugging our trying to understand whats happening in your code.
-There are other, more sophisticated ways like [breakpoints](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints), but `console.log()` should be more than adequate for now.
+There are other, more sophisticated ways like [breakpoints](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints), but `console.log()` is more than adequate for now.